system-transparency/stfe/README.md

 publisher can inspect the log to see if there are any unexpected checksums in their own signing namespace(s).
-2. **Ensure that everyone observe the same checksums**, e.g., there should never be two log entries with identical identifiers and namespaces but with different checksums.
+2. **Ensure that everyone observe the same checksums**, e.g., there should never be two log entries with identical namespaces and identifiers but checksums that differ.

-## What has been done?
+## Current status
 STFE is at the proof-of-concept stage.
 We have a [sketch](https://github.com/system-transparency/stfe/blob/main/doc/sketch.md) of the log's API, which basically defines data structures, data formats, and